shadyamr/ScreenCaptureTool-Outdated/README.md

 # Introduction
-The project was established since 2014 by ShadyX/Shado (currently ShadyEG), The project was paused due to the creator in-real issues, After the project was continued on June 2015 and released on 7th of June 2015, The programs have a pretty design and It's screenshot with a good quality.
+The project was established since 2014 by ShadyX/Shado/ShadyEG (currently Steve Weatherford), The project was paused due to the creator in-real issues, After the project was continued on June 2015 and released on 7th of June 2015, The programs have a pretty design and It's screenshot with a good quality.

 #Work in Progress
 * About page (25%)